 AI, progress & app workflow

-A practical note on Why focus-area selection needs human judgment in the loop for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.
+A practical note on Human judgment: focus area selection for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.

 Direct answer